-Don't invite lots of extended family over for Christmas dinner if you can't afford it, unless they are going to be contributing towards the cost of the meal.
-Even if it is what you have always done in the past, if you are now a struggling single parent it is perfectly fine to admit it's now too much.
-Sometimes people don't think, and are perfectly happy to chip in once prompted.
+Don't invite lots of extended families over for Christmas dinner if you can't afford it, unless they are going to be contributing to the cost of the meal.
+Even if it is what you have always done in the past, if you are now a struggling single parent, it is perfectly fine to admit it's now too much.
+Sometimes people don't think and are perfectly happy to chip in once prompted.
 Otherwise, invite them after dinner instead.

 Make Christmas biscuits or cakes, or even a gingerbread house.
-Once you have all the ingredients, making your own treats is cheaper buying them and it's more fun as well.
-What's more, you can make extra and take them as gifts for grandparents, aunts and uncles, and even friends and neighbours.
+Once you have all the ingredients, making your own treats are cheaper than buying them, and it's more fun as well.
+What's more, you can make extra and take them as gifts for grandparents, aunts and uncles, and even friends and neighbors.